NUMde/compass-numapp-web/docs/development/README.md

 ## Forking the repository

 To develop your custom version of the app, we recommend that you fork the compass-numapp-web repository.
-By forking the repository, you can create pull requests to contribute to the NUM Compass web app development.
+By forking the repository, you can create pull requests to contribute to the NUM COMPASS web app development.

 ## Code formatting